 - Major Injury Underreaction: The human Bishop at the end is remarkably unconcerned about getting hit in the head so hard his ear is almost torn off.
 This probably helped fuel the speculation he's another android.
 In the Assembly Cut, however, he's obviously in pain afterwards, and it takes him a moment to regain composure.

-- Never Trust a Trailer: The film's very first trailer, promising, "On Earth, everyone will hear you scream," suggested that the film would take place on earth.
+- Never Trust a Trailer: The film's very first trailer, promising, "On Earth, everyone will hear you scream!" suggested that the film would take place on Earth.
 The film went through eight or more screenplays during its early development stages (some of them, incidentally, were written by people who seem to have never watched the previous films).
 The trailer in question was made before the final script was even selected.
+Strangely enough, of the multiple scripts that have surfaced online, not one of them takes place on earth, so one must really wonder what was up with that trailer.

 - Obstructive Bureaucrat: Mr. Andrews.
 When Ripley tells him about the Alien he won't help her and confines her to sickbay, because he finds her story very implausible and he has a much simpler explanation for the recent deaths.